Last Updated December 11th, 2022 at 09:56 pm by Lisa

 PRO TIP: Making stock is a great way to use up pieces of celery, onion, lemon, and carrot and clean out that fridge or freezer!

 Step 2: Add additional water to just cover the top of the contents in the pot.
 Turn the heat on high and cook until you begin to see bubbles.
-Turn heat down to a low simmer, you don't want it boiling.
+Turn the heat down to a low simmer, you don't want it boiling.
 I like to add a nice handful of parsley on top.
 As the stock cooks, the ingredients will drop down into the pot and become fully submerged.

 Step 3: Simmer uncovered for 4-6 hours, on a low simmer.
 A simmer will create foamy bubbles on top, and you will see steam rising, and an occasional bubble will rise to the surface.
 It takes a while to cook, and your home will smell amazing.
 In the meantime, watch a movie, read a book, or take a nap!
-ZZZZZZZZZZ

 Step 4: When done, turn the heat off.
 Carefully pull the large pieces out of the pot with tongs and discard them into the trash.
 I put the can right by the stove and will admit this is a laborious task, but it is the easiest way I have found.
 You will be rewarded with delicious results.